WTFender/Livestreamer-Assistant/README.md

 # Livestreamer Assistant
 A Simple Livestreamer Interface
 ### Installation
-All folders outside of the installation directory are unnecessary for deployment.
+All folders outside of the installation.zip are unnecessary for deployment.
-> Run setup.exe from the installation folder.
+> Run setup.exe from the installation.zip.
 > Requirements: .NET 4.5, [Livestreamer 1.12.1](http://docs.livestreamer.io/), and [VLC Media Player](http://www.videolan.org/vlc/index.html)

 ### About